What are the symptoms of menopausal hair loss?

 What are the most common causes of hair loss during menopause?

-The most common causes of hair loss during menopause are hormonal changes, genetic factors, stress, nutritional deficiencies, and certain medical conditions.
+The most common causes of menopausal hair loss are hormonal changes, genetic factors, stress, nutritional deficiencies, and certain medical conditions.
 When estrogen and progesterone levels drop, it can affect the hair growth cycle and lead to thinning hair and hair loss.

 Can menopausal hair loss be prevented?